Jeronimoze/Dynamapper/README.md

 <hr />
 <h2>Features</h2>
-Dynamapper is an extension library to extend dynamic list of items to a list of specific entities using C# .net.
+Dynamapper is an extension library to extend dynamic list of items to a list of specific entities.